jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Instance/Internet-Access.md

 Internet access configured with database instances

 ## Remarks
-- Internet access is disabled by default for the sake of security.
+- For the sake of security, Internet access is not recommended, which is therefore disabled by default.
 - Set up a White List before enabling the internet access.
 - Please wait for 3~5 minutes since it takes time for the domain name of the internet coming into effect.
 - If the internet access is disabled, the access address will change the next time the internet access is enabled.**